Avijit Misra

-one year rigorous imprisonment for the crime — blowing the whistle over problems in the unit, while he was posted at the sensitive Zimithang sector, Arunachal Pradesh, on the Sino-Indian border in 2003.
+one year rigorous imprisonment for the crime—blowing the whistle over problems in the unit, while he was posted at the sensitive Zimithang sector, Arunachal Pradesh, on the Sino-Indian border in 2003.

 Early life and education

 Avijit Misra comes from Pandapara in Jalpaiguri district in the Indian state of West Bengal.
 He was born in Cooch Behar.
-His father Shri Prakash Chandra Misra was a central government gazetted officer in Customs and Central Excise.
+His father Prakash Chandra Misra was a central government gazetted officer in Customs and Central Excise.
 Misra was educated at Sainik School Purulia.